-Medical Malpractice Lawyer Serving the Hudson Valley, Long Island and New York Metro Area
+Medical Malpractice Lawyer Serving the Hudson Valley and Long Island

 Whether it is a misdiagnosis, a delayed diagnosis or surgical error, medical malpractice can lead to serious health problems, and oftentimes, death.
 All of us trust doctors, and while most doctors are skilled, diligent professionals, they are human and do make mistakes.
 If you or a loved one was the victim of medical malpractice, please call the experienced medical malpractice lawyers at Ingber & Provost.
 We have over 40 years of combined experience and will aggressively represent you to get you what you deserve.